chumaltd/luca/lucarecord/README.md

 ## Historical Field

 LucaRecord supports historically changing field.
 Attributes of ERP data often change.
-For instance, `price` as bellows is always 300.
+For instance, `price` is always 300 with the next:

 ```yaml
 price: 300